Guide to declaring crypto taxes in Finland (2022)

 Mining

-You can deduct expenses incurred while mining from your income.
-Should a miner wish to deduct expenses from their income, they must determine the proportion of their energy consumption used in mining.
+You can deduct expenses you’ve incurred while mining from your income.
+You may only declare the proportion of your expenditure used directly for mining.
 Any energy used for the computer or device used in mining that is not directly involved in mining is not tax-deductible.
 The purchase price of mining equipment is also deductible.
-If you use the equipment for personal use from time to time, you may still deduct some expenses.
-The amount you can deduct is dependent on how often you use the equipment for purposes other than mining.
+If you use the equipment for personal use from time to time, you can still deduct some expenses.
+The amount you can deduct depends on how often you use the equipment for purposes other than mining.

 You can deduct 25% if you provide evidence of occasional use of your equipment to earn mining income.